noravth/may-developer-challenge-sap-ai-services/README.md

 - In [this “2-min of” video](https://youtu.be/w66uwSWGvH0) I am describing the technical aspects of the BASE service (without use of LLM) behind the scenes.

 ## Week 2 Challenge - DOX Python SDK
+Thank you so much for your participation last week and the great results!
+I am so happy to see your drive and experimental mindsets!
-Use the Document Information Extraction Python SDK to extract information from the same recipe from week 1 using the custom schema you created last week.
+This week we want to use the [Document Information Extraction Python SDK](https://pypi.org/project/sap-business-document-processing/) to extract information from the same recipe from week 1 using the custom schema you in the Document Information Extraction UI.
+With the Python SDK you can implement end-to-end use cases and process documents on a large scale.

-1. Use the Python IDE of your choice, create and activate a virtual environment and install the Document Information Extraction SDK
+1. Use the Python IDE of your choice, create and activate a virtual environment and install the [Document Information Extraction Python SDK](https://pypi.org/project/sap-business-document-processing/)
 2. Optional: Only needed if you want to use utils to display capabilities and display extraction: Install other dependencies (PyPDF2, fpdf, IPython)
 3. Get your Document Information Extraction service key from your BTP trial account
 4. Send your document from week 1 to the Document Information Extraction instance via the Python code (you can use the default client)